SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding: Experiments

 \subsection{Settings}

 \textbf{Evaluated model suite} We conduct the evaluation on commercial and open-source MLLMs.
-For commercial models, we used Gemini-3.0-Pro~\cite{gemini3pro} and GPT-4o~\cite{gpt4o} (ablation only).
-Representative open-source omni MLLMs including Qwen3-Omni-30B-A3B~\cite{qwen3omni}, Uni-MoE-2.0-Omni~\cite{unimoe2}, MiniCPM-o-2.6~\cite{minicpmo26}, VITA-1.5~\cite{fu2024vita}, and VideoLLaMA2~\cite{cheng2024videollama} are evaluated as well.
-We prioritize those models that natively support audio-video inputs.
-GPT-4o supports vision-text but not native audio, so we include it for modality ablation.
-We follow best configurations and practices for open-source MLLMs, setting maximum frames at 256 with adaptive fallback for models with context limitation.
-Model details and settings appear in Table~\ref{tab:model_settings} and Appendix~\ref{app:preprocess}
+For commercial models, we used Gemini-3.0-Pro~\citep{gemini3pro} and GPT-4o~\citep{gpt4o} (ablation only).
+Representative open-source omni MLLMs including Qwen3-Omni-30B-A3B~\citep{qwen3omni}, Uni-MoE-2.0-Omni~\citep{unimoe2}, MiniCPM-o-2.6~\citep{minicpmo26}, Baichuan-Omni 1.5~\citep{li2025baichuan}, OLA~\citep{liu2025ola} VITA-1.5~\citep{fu2024vita}, and VideoLLaMA2~\citep{cheng2024videollama} are evaluated as well.
+We prioritize native audio-video models, including GPT-4o, solely for modality ablation.
+Open-source MLLMs are evaluated using their custom, optimal configurations (up to 256 frames).
+To handle context limitations, we apply adaptive visual fallback and custom audio preprocessing.
+Full inference details appear in Table~\ref{tab:model_settings} and Appendix~\ref{app:preprocess}.

-\textbf{Metrics} We employ both statistical and LLM-based metrics, following evaluation protocols as in related works \cite{fang2024mmbench,ataallah2024infinibench}.
+\textbf{Metrics} We employ metrics, following evaluation protocols as in related works\citep{fang2024mmbench,ataallah2024infinibench}.
 For summarization, we report ROUGE-L, cosine similarity, and an LLM judge score (GPT-5-mini with 0--10 scale).
 For MCQs, we report accuracy (\%); we additionally report the LLM judge score on open-ended reasoning for this task.
 For temporal localization, we report mean intersection over union (mIoU) and recall at intersection over union (R@0.5).
 Full definitions and prompts are in Appendix~\ref{app:appendix_metrics}.